xpdustry/toxopid/README.md

 }
 ```

-- Toxopid automatically include mindustry dependencies, so you don't have to worry about that in your build script anymore, but if you wish to disable that, set `addMindustryDependencies` to `false`.
+- Toxopid automatically include mindustry dependencies, so you don't have to worry about that in your build script anymore, but if you wish to disable that, set `mindustryBuildDependencies` to `false`.

-- If you want to run your plugin/mod on a BE server, set `repository` to `MindustryRepository.BE` and set `mindustryRuntimeVersion` to the BE build number.
+- If you want to run your plugin/mod on a BE server, set `mindustryRepository` to `MindustryRepository.BE` and set `mindustryRuntimeVersion` to the BE build number.

-- You can include external dependencies from GitHub by defining a list of `MindustryDependency` on `modDependencies`.
+- You can include external dependencies from GitHub by defining a list of `ModDependency` on `modDependencies`.

-- The plugin will look for a `./[mod|plugin].[h]json` and include it in the jar, but you can specify its location with `modFile`.
+- The plugin will look for a `./[mod|plugin].[h]json` in the root dir of the project and include it automatically in the shadow jar.

-- Mods/Plugins are bundled with shadow, no need to include them manually.
+- Mods/Plugins are bundled with shadow, no need to use the fat jar trick.
+You just have to use `implementation` alone.

 > Also, checkout [Mindeploy](https://github.com/NiChrosia/Mindeploy).